umass-cs-377/lock-free-lab/README.md

 Answer the following question on Gradescope:

-- How performance changes as the number of threads increases?
-What about the iterations?
+- How does the execution time of each version (mutex and CAS) change as the number of threads increases?
-- Which one is faster? mutex or CAS?
-Do you think why one of them performs better in this experiment?
+- Which version is faster under low thread counts?
+Under high thread counts?
+Explain the results by discussing factors such as contention, retries, and blocking.

 ## Part 4: CAS as spin-lock (20 Points)

-In our previous experiment, CAS easily outperformed the mutex version.
-That’s because the task was very simple; each thread only needed to update one shared variable.
+In our previous experiment, the task was very simple; each thread only needed to update one shared variable.
 A single atomic instruction was enough to protect the operation, and no additional synchronization was required.

 However, most real-world systems have larger critical sections that involve multiple pieces of shared data.
 For example, a banking system might need to withdraw from one account and deposit into another at the same time.
 These two updates must happen together.
 If one succeeds and the other fails, the system becomes inconsistent.
 In such cases, a single CAS is no longer enough.

-To handle this, we can use CAS to implement a simple spin lock, a lightweight lock that uses CAS to control access to a critical section.
+One way to handle this is to use CAS to implement a simple spin lock, a lightweight lock that uses CAS to control access to a critical section.
 This spin lock can then protect multiple updates atomically, just like a mutex, but without the overhead of kernel blocking.

 Below is the portion of our program that implements the spinlock version of CAS to protect access to the shared array: